kyma-project/kyma/docs/kyma/04-09-upgrade.md

 >**NOTE:** To learn more about the technical aspects of the upgrade, read [this](https://github.com/kyma-project/kyma/blob/master/components/kyma-operator/README.md) document.

-## Upgrade your deployment to a newer version
+## Upgrade Kyma to a newer version

 Follow these steps: